Local

 CHARLOTTE — As the Charlotte Regional Transportation Planning Organization studies whether the group has the authority to withdraw its support of the controversial I-77 south tolls project, one attorney studying the issue and not affiliated with the board says, “yes.”

-She also claims that issuing a request for quote and the wording of CRTPO’s October 2024 motion do not create vested rights.
+She also claims that issuing a Request for Qualifications and the wording of CRTPO’s October 2024 motion do not create vested rights.

-After getting the memo, the head of the CRTPO told its attorney it is still doing its own analysis.
+After getting the memo, the head of the CRTPO told group members it’s attorney is still doing its own analysis.
 That’s at the push of Mecklenburg County Commissioner Leigh Altman.

 Like the northern portion of the tolls, this project is controversial.
 If approved, the new express lanes will be elevated and will run from McCrorey Heights to the South Carolina state line.